How Phase Messaging Works in Quilia

 ✅ Provide next steps if the client needs to take action.

-✅ Avoid legal jargon—keep it client-friendly.
+✅ Avoid legal jargon, and keep it client-friendly.

 ✅ Mention Quilia app features (e.g., "Upload documents in the Quilia app").